Market Readiness Assistance Grant (MRA Grant) – Globalisation

 Market Readiness Consultation – Business Matching

-With our strategic partners, FMC can conduct business matching activity for SMEs in Australia, Indonesia & and Vietnam.
+With our strategic partners, FMC can conduct business matching activity for SMEs in South-east Asia, East Asia, Oceania, Middle East.

 The key activities conducted are: